DavidMetcalfe/Google-Play-Music-bookmarklets/README.md

-# Google-Play-Music-bookmarklets
+# Google Play Music bookmarklets

-Various bookmarklets and other JS for use in Google Play Music (Google Music)
+A collection of various bookmarklets and other JS for use in Google Play Music (originally Google Music).